ballerina-platform/module-ballerinax-discord/ballerina/Module.md

 ### Step 3: Invoke the connector operation
-Now, utilize the available connector operations
+Now, utilize the available connector operations.

 ### Return linked third-party accounts of the user